Jaisocx-Tools/Workspace/README.md

 ## STATUS OF THE PROJECT

-The Project is under development now, 10 December 2024.
+The Project is under development now, 28 January 2025.

 ### The features ready to use:
 1. The infrastructure for **development of Typescript libraries**.